- What is the project?

-The City of Eugene is starting a one-year planning process for Franklin Boulevard from Alder Street to Interstate 5, including Garden Avenue.
-The purpose is to transform Franklin from an auto-focused state highway to a pleasant, multi-modal urban street that is safe for people walking, biking, riding the bus and driving
+The City of Eugene is transforming Franklin Boulevard from Alder Street to Interstate 5, including Garden Avenue.
+The purpose is to transform Franklin from an auto-focused state highway to a pleasant, multi-modal urban street that is safe for people walking, biking, riding the bus, using mobility devices, and driving.

 The City is working on plans to transform Franklin Boulevard into a street that serves all travelers including people who walk, bike, ride the bus and drive.
 The project area extends from Alder Street to Interstate 5 and includes Garden Avenue and its connections to Franklin Boulevard.

 - How has the public influenced the design concept?

 Franklin Blvd planning kicked off in October 2018.
 Opportunities for community input have been provided throughout the process, including several design workshops and open houses structured to bring stakeholders together.
 Workshops and open houses took place January 28-31 2019, May 29th, 2019, March 10th, 2020, and February 2nd, 2023.
 Staff also held over 100 in-person and online meetings with businesses and property owners along Franklin.